Michael Graham Satow: Life

 Satow was awarded an Order of the British Empire In the 1971 Birthday Honours For services to British interests in India.

 In 1975 Satow featured in The World About Us television series in the episode The Romance of Indian Railways.

-Following retirement to England Satow was involved in the construction of a replica of George Stephenson's 1825 steam engineer Locomotion No. 1 which was exhibited at the Beamish Museum.
+Satow retired in England and was later involved in the construction of a replica of George Stephenson's 1825 steam engineer Locomotion No. 1 which was exhibited at the Beamish Museum.

 Satow died on 13 November 1993 aged 77.

 Legacy

 In addition to his contributions to preservation Satow amassed a collection of notebooks and papers relating to Indian Railways, the information is catalogued by The National Archives of the United Kingdom.